OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 DrModelica tutoring system.**

-In each chapter of DrModelica the user is presented a short summary of the corresponding chapter of the book “Principles of Object-Oriented Modeling and Simulation with Modelica 2.1” by Peter Fritzson.
+In each chapter of DrModelica the user is presented a short summary of the corresponding chapter of the Modelica book :cite:`openmodelica.org:fritzson:2004`.
 The summary introduces some *keywords*, being hyperlinks that will lead the user to other notebooks describing the keywords in detail.